E. coli in Surface WatersContact: Molly Rippke 517-342-4419

 - Your local health department is also a good source for information.
 Use the “Contact Your Local Health Department” map on the Michigan Department of Health and Human Services website.

 When the water quality standard is exceeded at a beach, lake or stream, EGLE goes through a process that is defined by the Federal Clean Water Act Section 303(d).
 Simply put, the state must make a list of all waters that are not meeting the standards or designated uses, then must address the issue in a document called a Total Maximum Daily Load.
 The state of Michigan estimates that roughly half of its rivers and streams exceed the Total Body Contact E. coli standard.
 Dozens of TMDLs have been U.S. EPA approved to address E. coli issues at beaches and on rivers, lakes and streams in Michigan (click here for a Map of Approved Michigan E. coli TMDLs).
-To address the remaining waters with E. coli issues, Michigan is proposing a statewide E. coli TMDL.
 However, a TMDL itself does not make water clean, it is only a step in a long process which requires cooperation and efforts of multiple agencies (state and local) and public participation to be successful.